crypto data flow

 Ingest (root)

-The root node subscribes to Solana data — from a public RPC slotSubscribe or your own gossip/Geyser endpoint — on a single shard and stamps each update into a MoQT frame object.
+The root node subscribes to Solana data on a single shard.
+The source is a public RPC slotSubscribe or your own gossip/Geyser endpoint.
+The root stamps each update into a MoQT frame object.

 2